young-woman-writing-at-computer

 German Essay Phrases

-As you’ll see, the words in our list are grouped according to how and when you’ll use them.
-Let’s start off with some simple words and phrases that help you explain your points.
+Let’s start with the words and phrases themselves.
+As you’ll see, they’re grouped according to how and when you’ll use them.
+Let’s start off with some that will help you explain your arguments.

 General Explaining